April 1, 1865 - During the U.S.

 $1 million to compensate owners of freed slaves.

-- Iqbal Masih, the young boy from Pakistan who spoke out against child
+April 16, 1995 - Iqbal Masih, a young boy from Pakistan who spoke out against child

 labor, was shot to death.
 At age four, he had been sold into servitude